 Some companies choose to automate everything because it’s easier than manually creating every single email.
 Others prefer doing manual tasks like writing the copy themselves.
 Either way works fine but make sure you understand the pros and cons of both methods.

-4. Choose a platform.
+4. Choose an email platform.